Texas State Procurement Training and UPPS No. 05.02.05

 3) Certified Texas Contract Manager (CTCM)

-05.02 When a procurer receives a bachelors or advanced degree in a logistics, acquisition, contract, or procurement field from an accredited institution of higher education, the university will waive the required certification in Section 05.01, for a maximum of six calendar years beginning immediately after the degree’s receipt.
+05.02 When a procurer receives a bachelors or advanced degree in a logistics, acquisition, contract, or procurement field from an accredited institution of higher education, Texas State will waive the required certification in Section 05.01, for a maximum of six calendar years beginning immediately after the degree’s receipt.

 a.
 If the procurer waives certification, the procurer must obtain the appropriate required procurement certification when the waiver expires.

-05.03 Other procurement certifications from recognized procurement or contract certifying organizations may meet the procurement certification requirement if determined by the director of Purchasing, with the concurrence of the AVPFS, that the certification is equivalent (e.g. equal or superior) to one of the acceptable procurement certifications listed in Section 05.01, above.
+05.03 Other procurement certifications from recognized procurement or contract-certifying organizations may meet the procurement certification requirement if determined by the director of Procurement and Strategic Sourcing, with the concurrence of the AVPFS, that the certification is equivalent (e.g., equal or superior) to one of the acceptable procurement certifications listed in Section 05.01, above.

 a.
-A procurer wishing to substitute an equivalent procurement certification should prepare a written request to the director of Purchasing and obtain their supervisor’s concurrence.
+A procurer wishing to substitute an equivalent procurement certification should prepare a written request to the director of Procurement and Strategic Sourcing and obtain their supervisor’s concurrence.
 The request is to include a letter of justification describing the substitute certification requirements and certification criteria along with supporting documentation.

 b.
-The director of Purchasing will review the substitute certification request and either:
+The director of Procurement and Strategic Sourcing will review the substitute certification request and either:

 1) recommend to the AVPFS that the substitute procurement certification requested is an acceptable equivalent; or